thoughtful-web/settings-page-wp/docs/fields/color.md

 *[Home](../../README.md) / [Field Configuration](../field-configuration.md) / Color*

 The Color field uses Iris from WordPress's script files to render a color picker.
-Required values are: label, id, type.
+It requires a hexidecimal color code.

 ```php
 array(